shreydd/react-basic-app/README.md

-# mini-react
+# Recommendations
-Created with CodeSandbox
+Created with CodeSandbox, A react based basic application